 Thank you very much for taking the time to read this and for considering joining us.
 We always welcome hearing from talented choral singers and look forward to meeting you!

-Sometimes we are contacted by singers who would love to sing with us but cannot commit to being members (or would like to become members but either cannot do so because of their own circumstances or because there is not a vacancy in the choir in their voice part).
+We are sometimes contacted by singers who would love to sing with us but cannot commit to being members (or would like to become members but either cannot do so because of their own circumstances or because there is not a suitable vacancy in the choir).
 We are always happy to hear from people in this position - our membership is intentionally small and spaces in the choir for specific performances often open up.
-It is naturally hugely important that these singers are able to fit in seamlessly; we are always happy to audition singers in all voice parts to join this very helpful group.
+It is naturally hugely important that the singers who are added to the choir in these circumstances are able to fit in seamlessly; as a result we are always happy to audition singers in all voice parts to join this very helpful group.

 We are immensely proud to have Matthew Best as our Music Director.
 Matthew's exemplary skills as a singer, singing teacher and conductor make him a joy to sing for and to learn from.
 Matthew has been involved with singing and singers – at choir and solo level, both amateur and professional – throughout his adult life, and has enjoyed a long and distinguished career as both singer and conductor.
 He is perhaps best known in choral circles for directing Corydon Singers, and later Corydon Orchestra, over a period of 28 years.
 As a singer he was awarded the Decca-Kathleen Ferrier Award in 1981 and has sung a very wide range of repertoire from Bach, Mozart, Verdi and Wagner in nearly all of the world's top opera houses.
 He is a Principal Study singing teacher at the Royal Northern College of Music.